-#Bars to quantize: Leave at 999 to quantize the entire track or specify 1 or more bars.
+Number of bars to quantize: Leave at 999 to quantize the entire track or specify 1 or more bars.

-Quantize durations %: Choose 100% if you want the notes quantized exactly to the division.
+Strength of quantization (%):Choose 100% if you want the notes quantized exactly to the division.
 Otherwise, the notes will be moved the % toward the target quantization.

-Quantize Start Times: By default, this option is set to true.
+Quantize start times: By default, this option is set to true.
 If you do not want the beginnings of the notes quantized, set it to false.

-Quantize Durations: This quantizes the END of the notes.
+Quantize durations: This quantizes the END of the notes.
 By default, this is set to off.